Veterans United Home Loans Review 2020

 Editor’s note: Parts of this article were reviewed by a lender to ensure accuracy prior to publication.
 The overall conclusions, recommendations and opinions are the author’s alone.
 The information in this article is accurate as of the date of publishing.

-Veterans United Home Loans was founded in 2002 and is headquartered in Columbia, Mo.
-The company specializes in offering loans backed by the U.S. Department of Veterans Affairs (VA), giving military borrowers and their families an opportunity to use their VA benefits to become homeowners.
+Veterans United Home Loans specializes in offering loans backed by the U.S. Department of Veterans Affairs (VA), giving military borrowers and families an opportunity to use their VA benefits to become homeowners.
+Veterans United was founded in 2002 and is headquartered in Columbia, Mo.

 Working with Veterans United Home Loans

 Veterans United Home Loans is licensed in all 50 states and the District of Columbia, with physical branches in 18 states.
-In 2019, the company closed more than $12.8 billion in loan volume, according to the VA.
+In 2019, the company closed more than $12.8 billion in loan volume, and was the largest VA lender in 2018 and 2019, according to the VA.

 Veterans United borrowing requirements